Many people use the standard Python debugger (pdb or ipdb) because it works

 harmonizations for every possible scale and used LilyPond to typeset them.

 I’m writing a series of posts about SICP in Python.
-You can read more about the reasoning in the introductory post.
+You can read more about the

-Structure and Interpretation of Computer Programs (a.k.a SICP, or “The Wizard Book”) is
+Structure and Interpretation of Computer Programs (a.k.a SICP, or “The Wizard

-considered one of the great computer science books.
-Some people claim it will
+Book”) is considered one of the great computer science books.
+Some

-make you a better programmer.
-It was the entry-level computer science subject at MIT
+people claim it will make you a better programmer.
+It was the

-and it’s still used in universities like Berkeley.
-One of the great things about SICP is
+like Berkeley.
+One of the great things about SICP is that it focus on

-that it focus on computational processes and ideas, instead of just teaching syntax.
+computational processes and ideas, instead of just teaching syntax.

 Call me old fashioned but I like to review my code by printing it.
 Yes, on paper.